 Solution: effective one on one meetings with staff Increase Employee Retention

 One on one meetings create dedicated time focused on your direct reports.
 Doing them regularly ensures that performance communication channels are open.
 Staff feel valued and involved and that they are growing and developing.
 It’s also dedicated time building a relationship with them.
 These are the things that improve job happiness.
 And when your employees are happy then they’re less likely to be seeking alternative employment.
 When you weigh the time investment of one-on-ones against the cost of even just one new hire then doing them really is a no brainer.

 Effective one on one meetings with staff are the engine rooms of effective managers.
 A real powerhouse management practice that achieves so much.
 It sounds too simple and unglamorous to be true.
 But the most effective management technique is to do regular, high-quality one on ones with your team.

-Like all management, there is a vast difference between doing something and doing it well.
-Doing one on ones is better than not doing them, but the best way to do quality one on ones is to stick with a proven formula.
 If you feel your one on one meetings aren't producing the five benefits above.
 Or if you've never been trained how to do one on ones.
 Or if you've had employee pushback implementing them in the past then register for the free Mini Manager Training Program on One on One Meetings With Staff to find out the 3 Steps 2 Easy 1 on 1's (includes a 121 form with 1 2 1 meeting agenda).